victoriadrake/hugo-theme-sam/README.md

 # Editing the theme

-All the theme's `pug` and `sass` files are included.
-You can compile these to HTML and CSS respectively using the npm scripts included in `package.json`.
+All the theme's Sass files are included.
+You can compile these to CSS using the npm scripts included in `package.json`.

 Prerequisites:
 * Node.js and npm: https://www.npmjs.com/get-npm